-- (1) actual, estimated, or potential patronage or any combination thereof; - 29 (2) equity allocated or held by a patron participant in the cooperative association; [or] - 30 [(3) if the patron participant is a cooperative, the number of patron participants of the
+1 2 This section is mandatory.
+3 SECTION 412.
+DETERMINATION OF VOTING POWER OF PATRON 4 PARTICIPANT.
+The organic rules may allocate voting power among patron participants on the 5 basis of: 6 (1) actual, estimated, or potential patronage or any combination thereof; 7 (2) equity allocated or held by a patron participant in the cooperative association; [or] 8 [(3) if the patron participant is an association, the number of patron participants of the 9 participant association; or] 10 [(3)] [(4)] any combination of paragraphs (1)[,] [and] (2)[, and (3)].
+11 Reporters' Note 12 13 14 15 16 17 18 19 20 21 22 Old subsection (b) has been consolidated to the new delegate section (412).
+A question has been raised concerning (a)(2).

-31 participant cooperative; or]

-[(3)] [(4)] any combination of paragraphs (1)[,] [and] (2)[, and (3)].]

-1 Reporters' Note 2 3 Old subsection (b) has been consolidated to the new delegate section (412).
-4 5 6 7 8 A question has been raised concerning (a)(2).
 It was suggested that "equity investments by patron members must reflect an established patronage obligation".
-The definition of patron participant in the 2006 Annual Meeting Draft (Subsection 102(22)) addresses this question and assures that the financial rights of all patron participants are based on patronage.
+The definition of patron participant in the 2006 Annual Meeting Draft (Subsection 102(22) addresses this question and assures that the financial rights of all patron participants are based on patronage.
 Thus, the financial allocation provisions assure that patron participants have a patronage obligation.
-10 11 12 13 However, voting allocated under subsection two will or may reflect, in some way, cumulative patronage not restricted to patronage on a current basis.
+However, voting allocated under subsection two will or may reflect, in some way, cumulative patronage not restricted to patronage on a current basis.
 It also provides a measure of flexibility.
-14 SECTION 413.
+2324 SECTION 413.
 VOTING BY INVESTOR PARTICIPANTS.
-If the organic rules 15 provide for investor participants, each investor participant has one vote, except as otherwise 16 provided by the organic rules.
-17 SECTION 414.
+If the organic rules 25 provide for investor participants, each investor participant has one vote, except as otherwise 26 provided by the organic rules.
+27 SECTION 414.
 VOTING REQUIREMENTS FOR PARTICIPANTS.
-If a 18 cooperative association has both patron and investor participants: 19 (1) the aggregate voting power of all patron participants may not be less than two-thirds 20 of the entire voting power entitled to vote; and 21 (2) action on any matter is approved only: 22 (A) upon the affirmative vote of at least a majority of all participants voting at the 23 meeting unless more than a majority is required by [Articles] 14 through 16 or in the organic 24 rules; and 25 (B) at least one-half of the votes cast by patron participants are in the affirmative, 26 but the organic rules may provide for a larger affirmative vote by patron participants.
+If a 28 cooperative association has both patron and investor participants: